ndri/slackelo/README.md

 - `/rating [@player]` - Show your rating or another player's rating
 - `/history [@player]` - View your game history or another player's history
 - `/kfactor [value]` - View or set the k-factor for this channel
+- `/gamble` - Double the rating change of your next game (win big or lose big)
 - `/undo` - Undo the last game in the channel
 - `/help` - Show a help message with available commands